table of contents Table of contents

 npx checkly env

-Manage the global environment variables of a Checkly account.
+Manage the global variables of a Checkly account.
 You can list, add, remove, update and export environment variables.

 npx checkly env pull